jahv/angular7/README.md

 ![image](imgs/DataBinding.png)

-* String Interpolation: We can use anything that resolves as a string
+- String Interpolation: We can use anything that resolves as a string
   * {{ variable }}
   * {{ 'STRING' }}
   * {{ method() }} //Must return a string
+- Property Binding: Used to change DOM Elements properties, usage: <element `[`propertyToChange`]` = "varToBindiningInTSFile" >, note the `propertyToChange` must be enclosed within `[]`